eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 attestations. \[Topic 12\] contains the requirements for Attestation Rulebooks.

-Attestation Rulebooks are defined by different organizations:
+Attestation Rulebooks are defined by different organisations:

 -   Some rulebooks already have been defined by the European Commission, in consultation with the eIDAS Expert Group.
 This concerns the PID